LimetecBiotechnologies/BehatLoggerExtension/README.md

 ## Installation

-> Information: if you want to use the behat logger extension for your project, please read the "PHP Integration section"!
+> INFORMATION: if you want to use the behat logger extension for your project, please read the "PHP Integration" section!
 > The installation section installs only the cli-commands as standalone application

-TODO: npm
+### npm installation

+TODO

+### manual installation

+TODO

 ## PHP Integration